June 2007, Logical Reasoning 1, Question 15

 Summary

-- Identifying the gap between the conclusion and the evidence is crucial for finding the right answer.
+• Identifying the gap between the conclusion and the evidence is crucial for finding the correct answer.

 Chapters